MALI – The Trip

 (pop 1,810,400 2006)

-The booming capital and largest city of Mali, fastest growing city in Africa, with a good claim to be the music capital of West Africa.
+The booming capital and largest city of Mali, the fastest growing city in Africa, with a good claim to be the music capital of West Africa.
 It is located on the Niger River, near the rapids that divide the upper and middle Niger valleys in the southwestern part of the country.
 The floodplain hampers development along the riverfront and the Niger’s tributaries.
 Bamako is relatively flat, except to the immediate north where an escarpment is found, being what remains of an extinct volcano.
 The Presidential Palace and main hospital are located here.

 Bamako is the nation’s administrative centre.
 Bamako’s river port is located in nearby Koulikoro, along with a major regional trade and conference center.
 Locally manufactured goods include textiles, processed meat, and metal goods.
 Commercial fishing occurs on the Niger River.

-Originally, the traditional commercial center developed on the northern side of the river, and is highly congested, polluted, and expensive.
+Originally, the traditional commercial center developed on the northern side of the river and is highly congested, polluted, and expensive.
 But as it grew, bridges were developed to connect the north with the south.
 A modern central business district is rapidly developing immediately west of the downtown area

 Music.
 A music boom in Bamako took off in the 1990s.
 It is common to see musicians in the streets with djembes and percussion bands playing traditional Bamana rhythms.
-Go to https://westafricatravelguide.com/live-music-bamako-mali/ to see an up to date guide.
+Go to https://westafricatravelguide.com/live-music-bamako-mali/ to see an up-to-date guide.

 By boat.
 Navigating the river is possible from Koulikoro to Mopti and Gao.
 The bush taxi is one of the main modes of transport.